 - Provides the data for the graphs on the MEM Service Manager page.
-To display these graphs, select the MEM Service Manager item in the Asset Selector for your MySQL Enterprise Service Manager in the All Timeseries Graphs page. - Checks the timestamps of data collected by the agent to ensure the time of the monitored server is not set to a future time or date.
+To display these graphs, set the target selectors to Global Summaries, select MEM Service Manager from the All Targets menu, and select Timeseries Graphs from the Metrics menu. - Checks the timestamps of data collected by the agent to ensure the time of the monitored server is not set to a future time or date.
 Any data collected, with a timestamp of more than 5 minutes in the future, relative to the MySQL Enterprise Service Manager's system clock, is discarded and a critical event is generated.
 The critical event contains information on the assets whose time is incorrectly defined.